 2. Be Willing to Prioritise

-Check your travel times and be willing to prioritise.
+Check your travel times and be willing to prioritize.
 It’s quite reasonable that you’ll want to see as many places as possible during your trip.
-For our first trip there were a few places that I desperately wanted to visit, but when we arrived in Japan, we realised that travel times to somewhat remote sites can mess with your initial plan.
+For our first trip there were a few places that I desperately wanted to visit, but when we arrived in Japan, we realized that travel times to somewhat remote sites can mess with your initial plan.

 Learning from our own experience, I suggest you focus and don’t plan on visiting more than 4 – 5 places within two weeks.
 Also, check the approximate travel times between these places using HyperDia.

 The more you plan these things the more relaxed you can travel around the country – you are on vacation after all!